MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/security-baseline.md

 >[!NOTE]
 >Because the Responsibility field is set to "Not applicable", this section will be omitted from the published baseline.

-**Guidance**: Not applicable; Azure AD does not deploy any customer facing compute resources or does not allow customers to install applications on the service.
+**Guidance**: Not applicable; Azure Active Directory does not deploy any customer facing compute resources or does not allow customers to install applications on the service.

-**Azure Security Center monitoring**: Not applicable

 **Responsibility**: Not applicable

+**Azure Security Center monitoring**: None

 ## Logging and Threat Detection